Top 10 Esports Arenas and Venues in the World

 However, the most popular tournaments don’t really need this recognition to gather huge audiences and awe their fans with multi-million prize pools.
 Specifically, The International 2019 stole the spotlight with $34,000,000 awarded to gamers.
 And for your reference, the largest esports crowd was collected a long while ago — 120,000 fans arrived at Gwangalli Beach in Busan to watch the StarCraft finals in 2005.

 Nowadays, beaches are no longer the choice when it comes to arranging video game competitions.
-They are held either fully online or over local area networks (LANs) with players gathered on specifically equipped sites.
-As for now, there are not so many dedicated venues constructed for this purpose across the globe, so organizers use all sorts of stadiums and convention centers that can be modified accordingly.
+These events are held either fully online or over local area networks (LANs), with players gathering at specifically equipped sites.
+Currently, there aren’t many dedicated venues constructed exclusively for this purpose worldwide, so organizers often use all sorts of stadiums and convention centers that can be modified accordingly.
+To streamline operations in such settings, tools like internet cafe timer software for Windows 10 are frequently employed, ensuring efficient management of gaming sessions and creating a smooth experience for participants and organizers alike.

 Sure, existing facilities should be retrofitted wisely to fit the specifics of esports competitions, but we have plenty of shining examples of how it can be done in the real world.
 And here is our top list of arenas, ranged by their capacity, to inspire future hosts and organizers.